 High power e-bikes / Speed pedelecs

-Nearly all electric bicycles sold in the UK have 250W (max continuous rated) motors and conform to both EU regulations and UK EAPC law.
+Most electric bicycles sold in the UK have 250W (max continuous rated) motors and conform to both EU regulations and UK EAPC law.

-Some electric bikes are currently sold in the UK with motors that continuously deliver power of more than 250W however.
+Some electric bikes are currently sold in the UK with motors that can continuously deliver power of more than 250W however.
 These bikes do not comply with either the EU or UK law appertaining to EAPCs.
 They are considered motor vehicles under law and require type approval.

 All electric bikes with motors rated more powerful than 250W are required to display a tax disc, with insurance mandatory and with the vehicle registered.
 It needs to display a number plate and carry an MOT certificate.
 Any rider of such a vehicle must hold a current driving licence and keep to the laws appertaining to mopeds.
 Anyone found riding an electric bike with a motor more powerful than 250W rated power without the correct documentation is liable to be prosecuted by the police.
 The rider will be open for prosecution for driving without a licence, driving without insurance, driving an unlicensed vehicle etc. If the person riding such a vehicle has a current driving licence and is prosecuted, they will receive penalty points and may even be banned from driving any motor vehicle.